SeanJM/transition-js/README.md

 #### `transformed`

 `transformed` is an object with the transformed values.
-In this case it would return `{ opacity : value }`
+In this case it would return `{ scrollY : value }`

 #### `progress`